wtarit/wtarit/README.md

 Hi, my name is Tarit Witworrasakul.
 I’m interested in basically everything related to programming.
-I started from arduino robot programming but now I also do programming on other platforms (web app, mobile app and embedded system).
-I’m currently studying Deep learning and Machine Learning.
+I like to solve problems through programming and make life easier.
+I started with Arduino robot programming.
+Now I also do programming for other platforms including web apps, mobile apps, and embedded systems.

 # Language, library and tools I'm currently using
 - Python
 - Opencv
-- Javascript
-- React/NextJS
 - Dart
 - Flutter